The Road (2011 film): Epilogue

-In the present, Luis and Officer Allan arrive at the house.
+In the present, Luis and Allan arrive at the house.
 When Allan finds a room bound with a new padlock, Luis orders him to beat the door down.
 When Allan does so, he sees that the room is a bedroom.
-As they look around, Officer Allan notices Luis' medal.
+As they look around, Allan notices Luis' medal.
 Luis knocks him out, wraps his head with a sheet and seals it with a belt around his neck, revealing that the boy in the second and third parts of the movie was none other than Luis himself.
 He walks back to the rendezvous point as other cops search the house.
 As he walks, he mutters to himself, 'I'm sorry, Mama.
 It won't happen again.'
 Back at the rendezvous point, Ella's father asks her who the boy was.
 Ella, still possessed by Lara, points at Luis.
-As the Chief of Police calls out to him, Luis shoots the chief in the chest.
+As the police chief calls out to him, Luis shoots him in the chest.
 He gets in his car and begins to drive away, but his car stalls.
 As he tries to get out, he notices that the ghosts of Joy and Lara are with him in his car.
 He reaches for his gun and it is shown that Lara is forcing his hand to point his gun to his chin.
 As he mutters 'Mama, I'm sorry', Lara forces him to shoot himself.
 A few minutes later, the other cops find Luis in his car, dead.

 The film ends with Luis as a young boy, finally able to go outside of his house and be free from his mother.